ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - Music Festivals
 - Movie Theaters

+---

 ## Consumer Products

 ### Model Overview
-The traditional product model spans physical goods that address functional, aesthetic, or status-driven consumer needs, though there's a growing shift towards subscription-based arrangements.
+Consumer products, encompassing both physical goods and services, aim to meet customer needs through functionality, branding, and design, increasingly with the offer of subscription-based models alongside traditional per-unit sales.

 ### Key Considerations
-- **Customer Expectations**: Differentiation remains a hurdle with the prevalence of similar or imitation products.
+- **Customer Expectations**: Product differentiation is challenging in the face of competition and imitation.
-- **Brand & Loyalty**: Significant investments in brand development and customer loyalty are imperative.
+- **Brand & Loyalty**: Building and maintaining brand affinity and customer loyalty are critical, substantial investments.
+- **Purchase Frequency**: Addressing the challenges related to products that are purchased infrequently, influencing strategies for fostering long-term customer loyalty.

 ### Revenue Streams
 - Per-unit sales